Children eligible for pre-school education places

 When to apply for a pre-school education place

 Online applications closed on 31 January 2019 in the pre-school admissions process.
 More information is given below on late applications.

 When a child is offered a place

-If your child is offered a pre-school education place, the setting will write to you by Friday 10 May 2019.
+If your child has been offered a pre-school education place, the setting will have written to you by Friday 10 May 2019.

 When a child isn't offered a place

-If you applied on time but your child isn't offered a place, the Education Authority will write to you by Friday 10 May 2019.
+If you applied on time but your child hasn’t been offered a place, the Education Authority will have written to you by Friday 10 May 2019.
 They'll ask you to list further preferences by 16 May 2019 for pre-school settings that still have places available.

 Late applications for pre-school places

 Online applications for pre-school places received by the 31 January 2019 closing date are considered first.